lanseylu/E-commerce-Website/README.md

 In this project, I learned to use PHP, HTML/CSS, Bootstrap, JavaScript, and MySQL to create a dynamic and visually-appealing website.
 Users can add to cart, adjust item quantity on their carts, fill up shipping forms, view their total, and browse through items with ease and intuition.

-Images are not mine and only used for practice.
+Images are not mine and this project is only intended for personal practice.